zhartman86/MathfinderBot/README.md

  - —`New` Create a new character.

    - `char-name` The name of the character to create.
-   - `game` *-optional & not recommended-* The selected game to use.
+   - `game` *optional & not recommended.* The selected game to use.
 The default is Pathfinder.
 Any other option is purely experimental.

  - —`List` This will list any created characters you have.

- - —`Export` (Experimental) This will export any active character into JSON format.
+ - —`Export` (EXPERIMENTAL) This will export any active character into JSON format.

  - —`Delete` Any character name listed in char-name will be deleted.
 It will prompt you to confirm this deletion.
    - `char-name` The name of the character to delete.
 This will pop-up a window to confirm your selection.